Apple iPhone 16 Pro Max vs Nothing Phone (2)

 Which one is better?

-The Apple iPhone 16 Pro Max is the better buy for most people - its stunning 6.9" display crushes the Nothing Phone (2)'s 6.7".
+The Apple iPhone 16 Pro Max is the better buy for most people - its 6.9-inch display crushes the Nothing Phone (2)'s 6.7-inch screen.
+That said, grab the Nothing Phone (2) if you want a unique design and save some cash - it's lighter.

 Who should buy each?

-Choose the Nothing Phone (2) if: you appreciate unique designs with a transparent back, prefer a lighter phone at 7.09oz, or need a more affordable option without sacrificing performance.
+Choose the Nothing Phone (2) if: you prefer a lighter phone at 7.09oz, you love unique designs, or you want a good performance at a lower price.

 Conclusion